fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabaseServer.md

 ```

 ## DESCRIPTION
-The **Set-AzureSqlDatabaseServer** cmdlet modifies the properties of the specified instance of ssSDS Server.
+The **Set-AzureSqlDatabaseServer** cmdlet modifies the properties of the specified instance of Azure SQL Database Server.
 In the current release, you can only update the administrator account password for a server.

 ## EXAMPLES